Severe headaches tied to suicide attempts: study

 Researchers said there may be some biological underpinnings.
 Certain brain chemicals, including serotonin, are thought to be involved in severe headaches, and dysfunction in those chemicals has also been linked to suicide risk.

-The bottom line, according to Breslau, is that people with severe head pain should seek help from their doctor -- or, if needed, a specialized pain clinic.
-SOURCE: bit.ly/GCJxvl

-Reporting from New York by Amy Norton at Reuters Health; Editing by Elaine Lies and Jonathan Hopfner
+The bottom line, according to Breslau, is that people with severe head pain should seek help from their doctor -- or, if needed, a specialised pain clinic.
+SOURCE: bit.ly/GCJxvl (Reporting from New York by Amy Norton at Reuters Health; Editing by Elaine Lies and Jonathan Hopfner)